andyatkinson/andyatkinson.github.io/_posts/2010-07-26-moving-a-rails-app-to-heroku.md

     haml, acts_as_markup, friendly_id, thoughtbot-paperclip, mislav-will_paginate, gravtastic

 Paperclip and will_paginate needed to be updated to the versions found on [Rubygems.org](http://rubygems.org).
-Rehash was looking for the versions of the gems that were hosted on github, which no longer hosts gems.
+Rehash was looking for the versions of the gems that were hosted on GitHub, which no longer hosts gems.

 First successful boot console output: